Available authority files

 Source: Ngā Upoko Tukutuku

-Subject authority file: contains over 15,000 records, mostly topical subject headings.
+Subject authority file: contains over 1,800 subject heading authority records.

 Māori Subject Headings provide subject access in te reo Māori to materials for and/or about Māori.
 The thesaurus framework offers a structured path to a Māori world view within library and archival cataloguing and description.
 The headings are developed by Te Whakakaokao, the Māori Subject Headings Working Group, guided by the three groups who oversee the headings: Te Rōpū Whakahau, LIANZA, and the National Library of New Zealand.